boxbilling/docs/en/reference/products.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 License
     You can sell software licenses using BoxBilling.
-Provide your own algorythm
+Provide your own algorithm
     to generate license key via simple plugin.
 By default license product has
     these options: license prefix, the length of the license code and which
     fields should be validated (IP, domain, version or path).
     License can be validated inside software by decoding license key or by
     using licensing server.
-BoxBillind has its own licensing server so all
+BoxBilling has its own licensing server so all
     callbacks from software can be made to validate licenses.
 You can also
     provide custom validation rules in licensing plugins.